QilongZhang/srswiki/v1_EN_DeliveryRTMP.md

 The RTMP and HLS, see: [HLS](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_DeliveryHLS)

-For information about compoare the RTMP and HLS, read [RTMP PK HLS](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_RTMP.PK.HTTP).
+For information about compare the RTMP and HLS, read [RTMP PK HLS](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_RTMP.PK.HTTP).

 For information about how to deploy SRS to support RTMP, read [Usage: RTMP](https://github.com/winlinvip/simple-rtmp-server/wiki/v1_EN_SampleRTMP).